-When using the API Connector add-on for Google Sheets, API requests can be based on dynamic or fixed values within your spreadsheet.
+When creating a custom request through the API Connector extension for Google Sheets, inputs can be based on dynamic or fixed values within your spreadsheet.
 This is a very flexible function that enables you to, for example, use an automatically updated date in a spreadsheet as the start or end date of a query.

 You may reference cells almost anywhere:

 - Request body

 To use this function, wrap your cell reference in 3 plus signs on either side.
 (The plus signs tell API Connector that this is a cell reference and not part of the original URL.)
 So a reference to cell B2 in a tab called QuerySheet would be written like this:

 Combine fixed values and cell references

 Your request field can contain a combination of fixed values and cell references.
 Just wrap the cell reference piece in 3 plus signs as described above, like this:

 Reference a list of cells